How to become an occupational therapist

 FAQs

-Can I work as an occupational therapist without a degree?
+an I work as an OT without a degree?

-Most jobs with occupational therapist in the title require a graduate degree.
+Occupational therapists need to hold a master’s degree.
 However, working as an occupational therapy assistant requires only an associate or bachelor’s.
-Occupational therapy assistants work alongside occupational therapists but do not plan the activities.
+Occupational therapy assistants and aides work alongside occupational therapists but do not plan the activities.
 The median wage for occupational therapy assistants is $61,520 per year.

 Is occupational therapy harder than nursing?